How can I get a copy of the easement on my property?

 Where is my property boundary line?
 Can you verify this through your easement records?

 Idaho Power doesn’t provide boundary line locations for landowners.
 Property owners may review their property deed for a written legal description of their property boundaries.
-Copies of property deeds can be obtained through a title company or county recorder’s office if the landowner does not have the deed.
+Copies of property deeds can be obtained through a local title company or your county recorder’s office if the landowner does not have the deed.
 If the landowner would like to locate his/her property boundary line on the ground, this service can be provided by a land surveying company.

 Idaho Power crews just came in and built a line in the wrong location and/or without permission.
 Who do I call?